apel/rest/doc/admin.md

 ## Exposed ports

-80   - used by the APEL server service, by the Apache server and forwarded to the APEL server.
+80 - all traffic to this port is forwarded to port 443 by the Apache server.

-443  - used by the APEL server service, by the Apache server (for HTTPS) and forwarded to the APEL server.
+443 - the Apache server forwards (HTTPS) traffic to the APEL server, which returns a Django view for recognised URL patterns.

-3306 - used by the APEL server service and the MySQL service
+3306 - used by the APEL server service and the MySQL service to communicate with each other

 ## Interacting with Running Docker Containers on Kubernetes